 Replying to customer tickets - when addressing customer tickets, make sure you are updating the ticket status appropriately.

 See all our Customer Support articles on how best to resolve customer issues.

 It is important to remember that in a Marketplace, these are your customers.
 Your prompt, professional, and satisfactory handling of customer tickets will increase the likelihood of customers returning to purchase from your deals again.
 After tickets have been resolved, customers have the opportunity to leave a ‘Good/Bad’ rating on the service received.
 When customer contact tickets to the merchant result in negative Customer Satisfaction survey response AND your rolling 30-day Customer Satisfaction score is below 50% (on 5+ responses), NCCR fees will be applied.

 See all our Customer Support articles on how best to provide a positive customer experience.

 In a competitive online environment, it is critical customers receive their orders in a timely manner.
 As stated in section 1.8 of the Marketplace Merchant Agreement, an order is to be delivered within 6 calendar days of order placement (unless otherwise defined in your contract).
 When an order is delivered 10+ days after order placement AND your rolling 30-day average order to delivery for 15% or more of orders is 10+ days, NCCR fees will be applied.

 Wrong Tracking Number Needing Correction or Invalid Tracking

-Tracking information should be uploaded correctly to every order the first time.
+Tracking information, including tracking number, carrier code, and shipped quantity, should be uploaded correctly to every order the first time.
 If incorrect tracking information is uploaded to an order in CI, this will need to be manually corrected by a Groupon agent.
 If tracking information shows delivered to an incorrect address or shipped before the order was placed, this is considered invalid.
 All instances of tracking correction and invalid tracking will have NCCR fees applied.